-Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downhurst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/Snow/ Ice Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological trees and power lines down in the towns of Warner, Hopkinton, Concord, Bow, Loudon, and Webster in Merrimack County.
-Mitigation Committees Snow Emergency Jan 2005 2005 Jan 22- 23 EM- 3207 Record and near record snowstorm for 8 NH counties including Merrimack and Hillsborough.
-Emergency protective measures declared for reimbursement.
-Warner received \$9,136 in FEMA Public Assistance funding for protective measures, including snow removal and debris clean up.
-Record snows fell during this time period causing many closures.
-Warner Hazard Mitigation Committee, CNHRPC, FEMA + + Hazard Events 2004-: 1973 Hopkinton Earthquake 2.3M Epicenter Aug 2004 Aug 28 An earthquake measuring 2.3 on the Richter Scale was centered in the Hopkinton area at Hopkinton Lake (Hopkinton-Everett Reservoir) east of Stumpfield Road at a depth of 5.8km Shaking and noise were reported, but no damage occurred. to the USGS by Warner residents feeling the earthquake as a rumble or loud noise.
-The epicenter was within 5 miles of Warner, the next town to the east. + Warner Hazardous Materials Spill May 2004 2004 May 9 No N/A NH 103 travels east-west from Hopkinton to the Vermont.
-Many vehicles are believed to carry hazardous materials through Warner.
-Vermont Transit Bus spilled an unknown quantity of diesel fuel on the roadway on Warner Road and on State Route 103 East.
-Warner Hazard Mitigation Committee, CNHRPC + + + Henniker- Hopkinton Earthquake 2.2M Epicenter Jan 2004 2004 Jan 20 No N/A An earthquake measuring 2.3 on the Richter Scale was centered in the Henniker- Hopkinton town line on Line Hill Road at a depth of 3.6km.
-Reports were likely made to the USGS by Warner residents feeling the earthquake as a rumble or loud noise.
-The epicenter was within 5 miles of Warner to the south. +
+Event Year DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downhurst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/Snow/ Ice Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological trees and power lines down in the towns of Warner, Hopkinton, Concord, Bow, Loudon, and Webster in Merrimack County.
+Mitigation Committees Snow Emergency Jan 2005 Jan 22- 23 EM- 3207 Record and near record snowstorm for 8 NH counties including Merrimack and Hillsborough.
+Emergency protective measures declared for reimbursement. protective measures, Warner Hazard Mitigation Committee, CNHRPC, FEMA + + Hazard Events 2004-: 1973 Hopkinton Earthquake 2.3M Epicenter Aug 2004 2004 Aug 28 An earthquake measuring 2.3 on the Richter Scale was centered in the Hopkinton area at Hopkinton Lake (Hopkinton- Everett Reservoir) east of Stumpfield Road at a depth of 5.8km Shaking and noise were reported, but no damage occurred. to the USGS by Warner residents feeling the earthquake as a rumble or Monitor, CNHRPC, + Warner Hazardous Materials Spill May 2004 2004 May 9 No N/A NH 103 travels east-west from Hopkinton to the Vermont.
+Many vehicles are believed to carry hazardous materials through Warner. quantity of diesel fuel on the roadway on Warner Warner Hazard Mitigation Committee, CNHRPC + + + Henniker- Hopkinton Earthquake 2.2M Epicenter Jan 2004 2004 Jan 20 No N/A An earthquake measuring 2.3 on the Richter Scale was centered in the Henniker- Hopkinton town line on Line Hill Road at a depth of 3.6km. to the USGS by Warner residents feeling the earthquake as a rumble or loud noise.
+The epicenter Concord Monitor, January 2004, Earthquake Monitor, CNHRPC, +